 The default application of dye packs can be overridden by attaching a 'taint-mode property (see Syntax Object Properties) to the resulting syntax object of a macro transformer.
 If the property value is 'opaque, then the syntax object is armed and not its parts.
 If the property value is 'transparent, then the syntax object’s parts are armed.
 If the property value is 'transparent-binding, then the syntax object’s parts and the sub-parts of the second part (as for define-values and define-syntaxes) are armed.
 The 'transparent and 'transparent-binding modes trigger recursive property checking at the parts, so that armings can be pushed arbitrarily deeply into a transformer’s result.

 Tools that are intended to be privileged (such as a debugging transformer) must disarm dye packs in expanded programs.
 Privilege is granted through code inspectors.
-Each dye pack records an inspector, and a syntax object can be disarmed using a sufficiently powerful inspector.
+Each dye pack records an inspector, and a syntax object can be disarmed using a sufficiently strong inspector.

 When a module is declared, the declaration captures the current value of the current-code-inspector parameter.
 The captured inspector is used when syntax-protect is applied by a macro transformer that is defined within the module.
 A tool can disarm the resulting syntax object by supplying syntax-disarm with an inspector that is the same or a super-inspector of the module’s inspector.
-Untrusted code is ultimately run after setting current-code-inspector to a less powerful inspector (after trusted code, such as debugging tools, have been loaded).
+Untrusted code is ultimately run after setting current-code-inspector to a weaker inspector (after trusted code, such as debugging tools, have been loaded).

 With this arrangement, macro-generating macros require some care, since the generating macro may embed syntax objects in the generated macro that need to have the generating module’s protection level, rather than the protection level of the module that contains the generated macro.
 To avoid this problem, use the module’s declaration-time inspector, which is accessible as (variable-reference->module-declaration-inspector (#%variable-reference)), and use it to define a variant of syntax-protect.